-Editor’s Note: Please consider Sparing a Rose this Valentine’s Day.
-This valuable program from Life For a Child will directly help young people with Type 1 diabetes survive.
+Editor’s Note: Please consider Sparing a Rose each Valentine’s Day.
+This valuable diabetes online community (DOC) initiative will directly help young people with type 1 diabetes survive.

 Gahan is an 8-year-old boy from a small village in Bangladesh.
 He is a smart young man and hopes one day to become an engineer.
 As well as working hard at school, he loves to spend time outdoors with friends, playing cricket and badminton in the street around his home.
 Gahan’s father is a fisherman and his mother is a homemaker.
 He is their eldest son and has a 5-month-old little sister.

 When Gahan was 3 years old, his father was concerned to see his son losing weight, wetting the bed and often too tired to play outside with his friends.
 Over a number of weeks, Gahan’s health deteriorated until it became so serious that they thought their child might die.

 His parents took him to the local hospital where they found that he had a very high blood glucose level.
 Staff quickly referred him to the Life for a Child partner center, which they knew would be better equipped to deal with Gahan’s diagnosis.